uw-swag/ijacoco/README.md

 ## Usage

 This section includes commands for running the experiments.
-Unless otherwise specified, all commands should be run in the home directory `ijacoco/` and with the ijacoco-reseach conda environment activated.
+Unless otherwise specified, all commands should be run in the project root directory (`./` with respect to this README) and with the ijacoco-reseach conda environment activated.

-To fairly compare the performance of iJaCoCo and JaCoCo, we forked the JaCoCo tool at the same version as the one iJaCoCo was built on, and renamed the tool name to bjacoco to avoid interference with existing JaCoCo configurations.
+To fairly compare the performance of iJaCoCo and JaCoCo, we forked the JaCoCo tool at the same version as the one iJaCoCo was built on, and renamed the tool name to bJaCoCo to avoid interference with existing JaCoCo configurations.
-The source code for iJaCoCo and bJaCoCo are in `ijacoco/ijacoco` and `ijacoco/bjacoco` respectively.
+The source code for iJaCoCo and bJaCoCo are in `./ijacoco` and `./bjacoco` respectively.
+They will be automatically installed during the first run.
+They can also be manually installed by running `mvn install` in each directory.

 ### Running all projects' all versions

 #### RetestAll

-This command will run all projects on all versions without any profile and output the data to `_work/results/[project_name]/retestall_data`.
+This command will run all projects on all versions without any profile and output the data to `./_work/results/[project_name]/retestall_data`.
 The output result contains metrics including version, number of files, line of code, number of classes, number of methods, and execution time.
 The default number of experiments is 5.

 ```
 python -m ijacoco.build_project --work_dir ./_work exp_projects